 Where to Begin House Addition Planning

-To begin with, a homeowner should assess what their needs are right now as well as what their needs may be years into the future.
-Planning an addition to a home, such as adding a guesthouse, can meet the current need of more space for kids and many years down the road the addition can be re-purposed and even rented out.
-Even projects that seem too big can often be tackled with some affordable do-it-yourself projects and small steps toward a larger goal.
+To begin additional planning, a homeowner should assess what their needs are right now and what their needs may be years into the future.
+Planning a home addition, such as adding a guesthouse, can meet the current need for more space for kids; many years down the road, the expansion can be repurposed as an in-law suite or even rented out for extra income.

-Start out by doing some reading and writing down your needs — be sure to talk to your family so you have a clear picture of what the whole unit needs.
-Then shop around; talk to a few different contractors and anyone you know who has taken a project of this nature on before.
-Remember: the more information you have, the less overwhelmed you will feel so don't be afraid to take the necessary time to make an informed decision.
+Start by writing down your needs — be sure to talk to your family so you have a clear picture of what the whole unit has in mind.
+Think about the reasons an addition will improve your home and, more importantly, your life; focus on maximizing those benefits.
+Then shop around; talk to a contractor or two and anyone you know who has taken on a project of this nature before.
+The more information you have, the less overwhelmed you will feel, so don't be afraid to take the time necessary to make an informed decision.

 - How much can you afford to spend?

 - How long will the jobs take?

 - How could the renovations and remodeling increase your property value?